Dynamic Data-Free Knowledge Distillation by Easy-to-Hard Learning Strategy: Design and Discussion of CuDFKD

 \section{Design and Discussion of CuDFKD}

-In this section, we implement the SPL framework to DFKD, and propose an algorithm to progressively update all the parameters.
-Finally, we give a discussion about why does CuDFKD work.
-The overall workflow of CuDFKD is presented in Fig \ref{fig:workflow}.
+In this section, we implement the SPL framework to DFKD and propose a dynamic DFKD algorithm to update all the parameters, called \textbf{CuDFKD}.
+To better design the dynamic module of CuDFKD, there still exist some gaps, including: